M-CreativeLab/jsar-dom/README.md

 dom.window.document.querySelector('sphere').spatialStyle.scaling = [1.2, 1.2, 1.2];
 ```

-Because JSAR-DOM is not going to be a emulator of the traditional browser, it's an in-production implementation of the WHATWG DOM and XSML for XR applications, so an instance of implementing the `NativeDocument` interface must be pass to the constructor, which implemented the underlying stuffs like rendering and event handling.
+Because JSAR-DOM is not going to be a emulator of the traditional browser, it's an in-production implementation of the WHATWG [DOM][], [WebXR][] and XSML for XR applications, so an instance of implementing the `NativeDocument` interface must be pass to the constructor, which implemented the underlying stuffs like rendering and event handling.

 ## What's XSML?